Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 3. Fund your account.
 To complete the application process, you’ll need to fund your IRA.
 This can be done by bank transfer or by rolling over an existing account, like a 401(k).

 4. Select your assets.
-Funding your IRA is one thing, investing your money is another.
-Once you’ve contributed to your IRA, choose the stocks, bonds, ETFs or any other assets made available by your broker that you want to invest in.
-You can hold a wide variety of securities in an IRA, with the exception of derivatives contracts.
+Choose the stocks, bonds, ETFs or any other assets made available by your broker that you want to invest in.
 The ideal assets for your account will depend on your time horizon and risk tolerance.

 5. Establish a contribution schedule.
 Consider setting up regular contributions to your IRA with scheduled bank transfers on a monthly, quarterly or annual basis.